bbfrederick/rapidtide/docs/usage.rst

 Outputs:
 ^^^^^^^^

-Outputs are space or space by time Nifti or text files, depending on what the input data file was, and some text files containing textual information, histograms, or numbers.
+Outputs are space or space by time NIFTI or text files, depending on what the input data file was, and some text files containing textual information, histograms, or numbers.
 File formats and naming follow BIDS conventions for derivative data for fMRI input data.
 Output spatial dimensions and file type match the input dimensions and file type (Nifti1 in, Nifti1 out).
 Depending on the file type of map, there can be no time dimension, a time dimension that matches the input file, or something else, such as a time lag dimension for a correlation map.

 BIDS Outputs: